 A convenient way to distinguish between different material types is to group them into two broad categories: organic and non-organic.

 Organic materials are fairly easy to identify, we are surrounded by them in our everyday life.
-Organic materials are naturally occurring compounds or products made from naturally occurring compounds which break down over time.
+Organic materials are naturally occurring compounds or products made from naturally occurring compounds that break down over time.

 Think of materials like: